 Sacrifice

-Esther expressed her thanks for the job because she was anxious to move forward from recent memories of her selfless sacrifice for a friend soon followed four years later by an unbearably, heartbreaking betrayal that I think may have haunted her for the years to come.
-Some history…
+Esther expressed her gratitude for the job at Dallas Maids, eager to move forward from the recent memories of her selfless sacrifice for a friend.
+That sacrifice was soon followed, just four years later, by an unbearable betrayal that I believe haunted her for years to come.
+To provide some context:

-In 2000 she was facing her injured friend, Kay, in a match that would determine who would be on the United States’ Olympic Taekwondo team.
-Esther bows out of the match so her best friend, Kay, could have the honor instead.
+In 2000, Esther found herself facing her injured friend, Kay, in a match that would determine who would represent the United States on the Olympic Taekwondo team.
+In an extraordinary act of kindness, Esther chose to bow out of the match, allowing her best friend Kay the honor instead.

-Esther explained Kay was the better athlete.
-Kay had entered the Olympic trials ranked No. 1 in the world in the flyweight class.
-She would heal and would have a better chance to win the gold was the idea.
-Ironically, this unexpected act of altruism may have messed with Kay’s head, costing her to be upset in the Olympics.
+Esther believed that Kay was the superior athlete, having entered the Olympic trials ranked No. 1 in the world in the flyweight class.
+The hope was that Kay would heal and have a better chance at winning the gold.
+Ironically, this unexpected act of altruism may have affected Kay’s mindset, ultimately leading to her early upset in the Olympics.

 The Olympics

-Fast forward to 2004 Olympics.
-Esther was again in the mix for the Olympics as she underwent the qualification process.
-As her father was quoted in this Deseret article, “Esther feels like 2004 is her time to go to the Olympics,”.
-She had been anxiously awaiting this moment for four years.
-Now, as I write this, I recall with crystal clarity the pain on Esther’s face as she shared her story, a story I am about to share here: She was in a match that, if she lost, would give Kay a path to the Olympics team.
-Esther lost.
-And from the stands Esther saw Kay cheer in joyful jubilation.
+Fast forward to the 2004 Olympics, and Esther was once again in the running as she went through the qualification process.
+As her father shared in a Deseret article, “Esther feels like 2004 is her time to go to the Olympics.”
+She had eagerly anticipated this moment for four long years.
+Now, as I reflect on this, I can vividly recall the pain etched on Esther’s face as she recounted her story—one that I feel compelled to share here.

 Early Morning Flyer Runs

-Yeah, it was tough getting up that early but it worked.
-And I was glad to have Esther as a partner during our early morning flyer runs.
+Sure, getting up that early was tough, but it worked.
+I was grateful to have Esther as my partner during those early morning flyer runs.

 Squeezing In

-Now where Esther proved invaluable was her ability to open locked apartment entrance gates from the inside.
-During the morning hours, everyone was asleep so waiting for a car to enter or exit so we could sneak in may take a while.
-Not an issue with Esther.
-Her thin frame offered an opportunity.
-She simply squeezed through the front gate, scurried back to the out-of-reach open button.
-As the gate opened, I promptly drove the car in, parked, and we grabbed our bags of flyers for the early morning flyer run.
+Where Esther truly proved invaluable was in her remarkable ability to open locked apartment entrance gates from the inside.
+During those early morning hours, while everyone else was asleep, waiting for a car to enter or exit so we could sneak in could take quite a while.
+But that was never a problem with Esther around.
+Her slender frame allowed her to easily slip through the front gate and quickly scurry back to the unreachable open button.
+As soon as the gate swung open, I would drive the car in, park, and we’d grab our bags of flyers for the early morning distribution.

-Apartments were ideal for flyer distribution because all the units were close together.
-We took a break around 7:30 am as the residents hopped in their car to start the work day.
-Afterwards we’d continue for a few more morning hours.
+Apartment complexes were ideal for our flyer campaigns because all the units were clustered closely together.
+We typically took a break around 7:30 a.m. as residents began to hop into their cars and head off to work.
+After our brief respite, we’d resume our flyer run for a few more hours.

 How To Win at Taekwondo

-While sitting on a curb in an apartment complex taking a break from passing out flyers, Esther, puffing on a cigarette, shared her strategy on winning at Taekwondo.
-It was simple.
-In a match she would focus on one area to hit.
-And hit.
-And hit yet again.
-This would quickly wear down her opponent.
-Just thinking about being kicked in the left shoulder repeatedly makes me cringe with the imagined hurt.
-I can see how this would be painfully effective.
+While sitting on a curb in an apartment complex, taking a break from passing out flyers, Esther, puffing on a cigarette, shared her strategy for winning at Taekwondo.
+Her approach was straightforward: in a match, she would focus on one specific area to hit repeatedly.
+This relentless targeting would quickly wear down her opponent.
+Just the thought of being kicked in the left shoulder over and over makes me cringe at the imagined pain.
+I can easily see how such a tactic would be painfully effective.

-As I learned from Esther, the world of competitive sports is ruthless.
-Athletes at that level do what is necessary to win.
-I can’t help but recall the tragic story of Tonya Harding who had a goon hit her team mate, Nancy Kerrigan, hoping to increase her chance to medal.
+From my conversations with Esther, it became clear that the world of competitive sports can be ruthlessly unforgiving.
+Athletes at that level will do whatever it takes to secure victory.
+I can’t help but recall the tragic story of Tonya Harding, who infamously orchestrated an attack on her teammate Nancy Kerrigan, hoping to increase her own chances of medaling.

 A Friend

-I was Esther’s boss, though after working together for a couple of months, she confessed seeing me more as a friend than a boss.
-And looking back, we did a lot of friend stuff.
-Hanging out at bars, night out clubbing with her and her best friend Mandy, eating dinner at a local Korean restaurant where she demonstrated traditional Korean etiquette that I found incredibly charming, celebrated my 30th birthday together where she had “In Da Club” by 50 Cent blasting all day – “Go shawty, it’s your birthday!”.
-Yeah, I miss Esther.
+Although I was Esther’s boss, after a couple of months of working together, she confessed that she saw me more as a friend than an employer.
+Looking back, we certainly engaged in many activities typical of friends.
+We spent evenings at bars, enjoyed nights out clubbing with her and her friend Mandy, and dined at a local Korean restaurant where Esther would charmingly demonstrate traditional Korean etiquette.
+One of my fondest memories is celebrating my 30th birthday with her, where she had “In Da Club” by 50 Cent blasting all day—“Go shawty, it’s your birthday!”
+I miss Esther.

 Speaking Her Mind

-It was a positive in that Esther felt more open to share her opinion of my managing skills.
-Such unbridled constructive input was welcomed as my managing experience was still immature.
-I recall an incident where I needed something done and asked her to do it.
-She took visible offense on how I said it, countering it would be more construction to say “I need your help with xx…” instead of “Can you do xx…”.
-To this day, two decades later, I use “I need your help with xx” with my current staff.
+The positive side of our friendship was that Esther felt more comfortable sharing her opinions about my management skills.
+Her candid and constructive feedback was invaluable, especially since my management experience was still developing.
+I remember a particular incident when I asked her to complete a task, and she took visible offense at how I phrased it.
+She suggested that it would be more constructive for me to say, “I need your help with xx…” instead of simply asking, “Can you do xx…?”
+To this day, nearly two decades later, I still use the phrase “I need your help with xx” with my current staff.

 Can I Have a Kiss Please

-Angie had started as a waitress at The Lodge, a gentleman’s club.
-And as with waitresses in a place like that, they are often encouraged to work as a dancer which she eventually did.
-Unfortunate, as this was why I ended our relationship.
-I told her “I can never marry a stripper”.
-Outer beauty she had.
-And inner beauty is desirable, too.
+Angie had started as a waitress at The Lodge, a gentleman’s club, and, like many waitresses there, she was encouraged to work as a dancer, which she eventually did.
+This unfortunate turn of events led me to end our relationship.
+I told her, “I can never marry a stripper.”
+While outer beauty is appealing, inner beauty is more important to me.

-Coincidently the owner of The Lodge, Dawn Rizos, had been one of my customers.
-I found the Rizos family to be a normal, all-American Leave-It-to-Beaver family; you wouldn’t think they ran a strip club.
+Coincidentally, the owner of The Lodge, Dawn Rizos, happened to be one of my customers.
+I found the Rizos family to be a quintessential all-American family—almost like something out of Leave It to Beaver—which made it hard to believe they ran a strip club.

 In the Closet

-Nearing the end of 2004, I rented office space in a snazzy office building at 2351 W. Northwest Hwy, Suite 2110, Dallas Texas 75220.
-Well, they said it was an office but “Suite 2110”, being windowless and about half the size of my current office room, I think it was really a utility closet.
-Though at the lovely low price of $250 a month it was perfect for a budding business so no complaints.
-However, wish I had known about the strip club across the street and the area in general.
-Being relatively new to Dallas, I wasn’t aware of the seediness that is Harry Hines.
-Esther occasionally got a call requesting for a type of maid service we just didn’t do.
+Near the end of 2004, I rented office space in a snazzy office building at 2351 W. Northwest Hwy, Suite 2110, Dallas, Texas 75220.
+Well, they called it an office, but “Suite 2110”—being windowless and about half the size of my current office room—felt more like a utility closet.
+Still, at the lovely low price of $250 a month, it was perfect for a budding business, so I had no complaints.
+Although I wish I had known about the strip club across the street and the general vibe of the area.
+Being relatively new to Dallas, I was unaware of the seediness that often accompanied Harry Hines Boulevard.
+Esther would occasionally get calls requesting a type of maid service we just didn’t offer.

-The office was a whopping 300 sq ft square.
-Esther had her desk on the south wall while mine was on the east wall.
-Two cubicle barriers donated from my friend, Richard Burnside, created a second “room” where the cleaning supplies were stored, mainly just sitting on the floor.
+The office was a compact 300 square feet.
+Esther set up her desk along the south wall, while mine occupied the east wall.
+We created a second “room” using two cubicle barriers generously donated by my friend Richard Burnside, where we stored cleaning supplies—most of which just sat on the floor.

-Richard was then owner of Thank God Small Moves & Home Delivery.
-As a moving company, he found himself collecting office furniture (like cubicles) and décor from jobs.
-This led him to start Second Hand Sams.
-Clever.
+Richard was the owner of Thank God Small Moves & Home Delivery.
+His work as a moving company often led him to collect office furniture (like cubicles) and décor from jobs, which inspired him to start Second Hand Sams.
+Quite a clever business model, I must say.

 Anyway, back to Esther…